Open Source Windows Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Open Source Windows Video Editor workflows is accidental overwrites due to:
+An easily avoidable mistake in Open Source Windows Video Editor workflows is damaged project files due to:

 • Software Crashes: Minimize risk by periodically saving.